Sodium-Decorated P-C3N: A Porous 2D Framework for High-Capacity and Reversible Hydrogen Storage: Methodology

 \section{Methodology}

-All calculations were performed within the framework of density functional theory (DFT) as implemented in the Vienna \textit{ab initio} simulation package (VASP) \cite{Kresse1996, Kresse1999}.
-The exchange–correlation interactions were treated using the generalized gradient approximation (GGA) in the Perdew–Burke –Ernzerhof (PBE) formulation \cite{Perdew1996}.
-Core–valence interactions were described by the projector augmented-wave (PAW) method \cite{Blochl1994}.
+All calculations were performed within the framework of density functional theory (DFT) as implemented in the Vienna \textit{ab initio} simulation package (VASP)~\cite{Kresse1996,Kresse1999}.
+The exchange--correlation interactions were treated using the generalized gradient approximation (GGA) in the Perdew--Burke--Ernzerhof (PBE) formulation~\cite{Perdew1996}.
+Core--valence interactions were described by the projector augmented-wave (PAW) method~\cite{Blochl1994}.
 A plane-wave energy cutoff of 520~eV was adopted for all calculations.

 A vacuum spacing of 15~\AA~was applied along the out-of-plane direction to avoid spurious interactions between periodic images.
-The Brillouin zone was sampled using a $\Gamma$-centered Monkhorst-Pack mesh of $5 \times 5 \times 1$.
-Atomic positions were relaxed using the conjugate gradient algorithm until the forces on each atom were less than 0.01~eV/\AA\ and the energy change between steps was below $1 \times 10^{-5}$~eV.
-Dispersion interactions were included using the DFT-D2 method of Grimme \cite{Grimme2006}.
+The Brillouin zone was sampled using a $\Gamma$-centered Monkhorst--Pack mesh of $5~\times~5~\times~1$.
+Atomic positions were relaxed using the conjugate gradient algorithm until the forces on each atom were less than 0.01~eV/\AA\ and the energy change between steps was below $1 \times 10^{-5}~{\rm eV}$.
+Dispersion interactions were included using the DFT-D2 method of Grimme~\cite{Grimme2006}.

+All calculations were performed using the GGA/PBE scheme.
+While hybrid functionals, such as HSE06, provide more accurate bandgap estimations, PBE was selected due to its proven reliability in describing adsorption behavior and charge distribution in 2D systems, offering a lower computational cost.
+The bandgap value of 0.96 eV reported for pristine P-C$_3$N at the HSE06 level is mentioned here from previous literature~\cite{Tan2024} for reference only.

-To investigate the thermal stability of the studied systems, \textit{ab initio} molecular dynamics (AIMD) simulations were carried out within the NVT ensemble using the Nosé thermostat \cite{Hoover1985}, at a temperature of 300~K. Each simulation ran for 5~ps with a time step of 0.5~fs to assess the thermal stability of both pristine and sodium-decorated P-C$_3$N systems.
+To investigate the thermal stability of the studied systems, \textit{ab initio} molecular dynamics (AIMD) simulations were carried out within the NVT ensemble using the Nos\'e thermostat~\cite{Hoover1985}, at a temperature of 300~K. Each simulation ran for 5~ps with a time step of 0.5~fs to assess the thermal stability of both pristine and sodium-decorated P-C$_3$N systems.

 To evaluate the interaction of hydrogen molecules with Na@P-C$_3$N, H$_2$ molecules were incrementally adsorbed near each sodium atom.
 The adsorption energy per H$_2$ was computed using:

 where $E_{\text{Na@P-C}_3\text{N}+n\text{H}_2}$ is the total energy of the system with $n$ adsorbed H$_2$ molecules, $E_{\text{Na@P-C}_3\text{N}}$ is the energy of the clean Na-decorated surface, and $E_{\text{H}_2}$ is the energy of an isolated hydrogen molecule.